iredmail/docs/upgrade/0-upgrade.iredmail.0.5.0-0.5.1.md

 ```

 NOTE: New LDAP schema provides several new attributes, but it's backwards
-compatibility, it's __SAFE__ to replace the old one without addition operations.
+compatibility, it's __SAFE__ to replace the old one without additional operations.

 ### Use proxymap to improve performance and reliability under high load.